GHOST-7331/GHOSINT/README.md

 ## Getting Started

-To get started with `osintTemplate`, clone this repository to your local machine:
+To get started with `GHOSINT`, clone this repository to your local machine:

 ```bash
 git clone https://github.com/GHOST-7331/osintTemplate.git